Your Guide to Getting an Online Education Degree

 by All Star Staff

-With over 6 million students enrolled in an online college course in 2017, and with numbers still rising for online education degrees, this once-fringe educational alternative has become a legitimate option for those wanting to get a college education.
+With over 11.8 million undergraduate students enrolled in at least one online college course in 2020, and with numbers still rising for online education degrees (Prosperity for America predicts online learning users will reach 57 million by 2027), this once-fringe educational alternative has become a legitimate option for those wanting to get a college education.

 If you are a future teacher researching degree options, make sure you consider online teaching degrees as you consider which type of program is best for you.